vime-js/vime/packages/core/src/components/core/player/usage/svelte.md

   let player: VimePlayer;
   let currentTime = 0;

-  // OPTIONAL: If we prefer we could use the player store. const { paused } = usePlayerStore(player);
+  // OPTIONAL: If you prefer you can use the player store. const { paused } = usePlayerStore(player);
   $paused = false;
   $: console.log($paused);